mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2013-07-22-technacity-portrait.md

 ---
 title: "Long walks on the beach"
-excerpt: "PaperFaces portrait of @technacity drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @technacity drawn with Paper for iOS on an iPad."
 image:
   path: &image /assets/images/paperfaces-technacity-twitter.jpg
   feature: *image
   thumbnail: /assets/images/paperfaces-technacity-twitter-150.jpg
 categories: [paperfaces]
-tags: [portrait, illustration, Paper by 53]
+tags: [portrait, illustration, Paper for iOS]
 ---

 PaperFaces portrait of [@technacity](https://twitter.com/technacity).
-Drawing clouds and waves is actually quite easy when using Paper by 53's pencil and watercolor brush.
+Drawing clouds and waves is actually quite easy when using Paper for iOS's pencil and watercolor brush.
 I like to lay down a few wash layers with a color that makes up a majority of the sky or water.
 Then using white I quickly and lightly brush in the clouds and wave foam.
 To finish I went along the edges with a white pencil and lightly defined the clouds and splashes.

 {% include_cached boilerplate/paperfaces-2.md %}